fishes text index | photo index

 Dragonets belong to Family Callionymidae.
 According to FishBase: the family has 18 genera and 130 species.
 They are found mainly in the Indo-West Pacific.

-Features: To about 10cm, those seen about 3-5cm.
+Features: Those seen about 3-5cm, grows to about 10cm.
 These fishes are bottom-dwellers.
 Instead of scales, the body is covered in a tough skin and usually coated with mucous that has a bad taste and smell.
 So they are sometimes also called stinkfishes.
 The gill opening is just a small hole, usually on the upper side of the head, with a strong spine near it.
+Most of these fishes are well camouflaged but some species can be quite colourful.
+In many species the males and females appear different.
+The males usually have an enlarged first dorsal fin that is colourful with intricate patterns.

 Downward pointing mouth.